Mezcalita del Ocaso

 This was a first.
 Actually it was several firsts.

-This is the first cocktail I’ve made for Diversivore.
+This is the first cocktail I’ve made here on Diversivore.
 It was also the first cocktail I’ve ever invented.
-It was also the first blogging-community project I’ve ever participated in.
+It’s a big, bright, summery drink with marinated, grilled pineapple, lime, cascabel chilies, hibiscus agua fresca, and of course mezcal (that’s where the mezcalita name comes from after all – it’s basically a smokier, more rustic take on the familiar tequila-based margarita concept).
+It was a ton of fun to make, and it was also the first blogging-community project I’ve ever participated in.
 Lots of firsts – so there’s plenty to say.
 I’ll try to keep it short and sweet, because you, my dear readers (of appropriate age), are going to want to go and buy a pineapple, some chilies, and some great mezcal very soon.
 But before I talk about the ‘firsts,’ let’s talk about the drink.

 I am decidedly not a fan of heavily sweetened fruity drinks.
 The overabundance of vodka-laced adult-slurpees out there bores me to tears.
 But I love cooking with fruit, and I love incorporating it into savoury dishes – the key is always balance, and putting the flavours ahead of the sweetness.
 So I thought it might be fun to make something fruit-based that I’d actually enjoy drinking.
 With Father’s day coming right up, I thought it might be fun to just embrace the Dad-domain stereotype and make this all about smoke, fire, and the grill.
 The result is bold, powerfully flavoured concoction, made smoky thanks to the outrageously good mezcal, earthy and herbal thanks to the chilies, and perfectly sweet-sour thanks to the grilled pineapple.
 The whole thing is quite literally topped off with a tangy and visually exuberant hibiscus flower agua fresca (which is easily good enough to drink on its own).
 It’s a drink that you build; the cocktail itself takes only minutes, but you start by really creating the ingredients.
 There’s something wonderfully absurd (not to mention delicious) about a cold drink that was born over fire.